shivasai45/Retail_sales/README.md

 LIMIT 5;
 ```

-### Q8: Calculate the average sale for each month.
-Find out best selling month in each year.
+### Q8: Calculate the average sale for each month and find out the best-selling month in each year.

 ```sql
 WITH cte1 AS (